-Punchy yet earthy oregano vinaigrette is easy to make and handy to have in the fridge ready to go for your everyday salads.
+Zesty, earthy oregano vinaigrette is easy to make with only 3 ingredients.
+Handy to have in the fridge ready to go for your everyday salads.

 What is Oregano?

-Many of us will associate oregano as the “pizza herb” as it is often sprinkled over the top of large pizza slices.
+Many of us associate oregano with the “pizza herb” which is often sprinkled over large pizza slices.

 Oregano: Fresh vs Dried